Toad (Mario): Captain Toad

 Captain Toad is a Toad that serves as the leader of a group of Toad explorers known as the Toad Brigade.
 In an interview with Polygon, Captain Toad: Treasure Tracker director Shinya Hiratake said "I think honestly Captain Toad is someone that doesn't really care what's going on, but when he sees treasure he's like, 'I want it!'".
 He is described by IGN as an "unlikely protagonist who's weighed down by a heavy backpack and a desire for treasure".

 He first appeared in Super Mario Galaxy, where he helped Mario or Luigi retrieve Power Stars.
 Captain Toad also appeared in the game's sequel, Super Mario Galaxy 2, with his brigade to again help Mario retrieve the Power Stars in order to save Princess Peach.

 In Super Mario 3D World, Captain Toad appears in his own levels "The Adventures of Captain Toad" separate from the main playable characters.
-In "The Adventures of Captain Toad", Captain Toad must collect five Green Stars without jumping, and two hits will result in a life loss, but he can use his headlight to destroy any ghosts in his levels.
+In "The Adventures of Captain Toad", Captain Toad must collect five Green Stars without jumping, and two hits will result in a life loss, but he can use his headlight to defeat any ghosts in his levels.

 Captain Toad later starred in Captain Toad: Treasure Tracker, a year after Super Mario 3D World was released.
+In the game, Captain Toad sets out on a journey to rescue Toadette from Wingo, the game's main antagonist.

 A Mystery Mushroom costume based on Captain Toad from Captain Toad: Treasure Tracker was made available through an update to Super Mario Maker.
 Captain Toad appears in all but three of Super Mario Odyssey's Kingdoms, rewarding the player with a Power Moon after they find him in each location.

-When reviewing Treasure Tracker, IGN's Marty Sliva called Captain Toad and Toadette "a pair of sweet, endearing characters that [they] genuinely wanted to root for", saying that personality details like Captain Toad and Toadette "cower[ing] in fear when they see a ghost, add a nice dollop of charm to the whole package".
+When reviewing Treasure Tracker, IGNs Marty Sliva called Captain Toad and Toadette "a pair of sweet, endearing characters that [they] genuinely wanted to root for", saying that personality details like Captain Toad and Toadette "cower[ing] in fear when they see a ghost, add a nice dollop of charm to the whole package".

+Captain Toad also appears in Super Mario Bros.
+Wonder, making his 2D Mario debut.
+He's found in all but two of the Flower Kingdom's locations, and rewards the player with 50 flower coins.
+He appears in Meetup at Bellabel Park, a Nintendo Switch 2 version of Wonder, scheduled to release on March 26, 2026.
+In that version, Captain Toad plays a supporting role, accompanying Mario & co. to find the stolen Bellabel Flowers by the Koopalings.